 This depends on the number of credit hours transferred to UI.
 The College of Liberal Arts and Sciences requires a certain number of credit hours to be earned here on campus.
 If you take summer courses here, these will count toward these residency requirements.
 You should contact your LAS Records Officer in the Student Affairs Office for more detailed information.

 Yes!
 Medical school and MCAT requirements can easily be met in the IB major.
-An academic advisor can assist you with career planning.
+Consider following our Pre-Health Advising Option.

 Advising options are a set of recommended courses for students who wish to follow a particular academic path or prepare for a particular career.
 The list of options and an explanation of what purpose each serves may be found here.